anika24/customer_ticket_mood_logger/README.md

 4. Enable Google Sheets integration:

-1. Go to **Google Cloud Console → IAM & Admin → Service Accounts**
+- Go to **Google Cloud Console → IAM & Admin → Service Accounts**
-2. Create a **new service account**
+- Create a **new service account**
-3. Generate a **JSON key** for the service account
+- Generate a **JSON key** for the service account
-4. Download the JSON file and place it in the project root (this file is gitignored)
+- Download the JSON file and place it in the project root
-5. Share your Google Sheet with the service account email
+- Share your Google Sheet with the service account email
-   → e.g., `your-service-account@your-project.iam.gserviceaccount.com`
-6. Update `app.py` accordingly
+- Update `app.py` accordingly

 5. Run the app and access it at `http://localhost:8501`: